acorn-io/acorn-oss-workshop/development_mode.md

 <details>
   <summary markdown="span">Solution</summary>

-To work with the development mode, the definition of the *vote* container can be modified as follows:
+To work in development mode, the definition of the *vote* container can be modified as follows:

 ```
 vote: {